rbmiao/python_restapi/readme.md

 # Python REST API Example (With Microservices)

 ## Writing REST APIs with Python is an important skill for the microservices world.
-We'll start learning the steps with a basic class in this tutorial.
+I'll start the steps with a basic class in this tutorial.

 This is instructions on how to write REST APIs with Python for microservices.